-The surroundings of the lake are rich in natural attractions, such as botanical gardens, beautiful forests and monumental sculptures created by the volcanic activity, well preserved inside of the Regional Park of Bracciano and Martignano.
+The lake's surroundings are rich in natural attractions, such as botanical gardens, beautiful forests and monumental sculptures created by the volcanic activity, well preserved inside of the Regional Park of Bracciano and Martignano.

 Nowadays, many people living there weren’t born in Bracciano.
-They decided to move there and turn this location into a famous destination for foreigners looking for emotions, or for Romans seeking a break from the chaos of the city.
+They decided to move there and turn this location into a famous destination for foreigners looking for emotions or Romans seeking a break from the chaos of the city.

 Tourists should try at least once the "Acquacotta", a kind of soup with bread, chicory, tomatoes, potatoes and onions, sometimes served with the addition of eggs, cod or freshwater fish.